 And, for those missing home, it even has a Starbucks.
 They’ve kept true to the architecture of the area, which actually make this an interesting building to visit.

 Further down the road, a dozen or so narrow alleys led off from both sides of the street, some decorated with hanging parasols.
-Signs explained the history of each of these alleys turning the street into an outdoor museum.
+Signs explained the history of each of these alleys, which made the street feel like an outdoor museum.

 Some Wonderful Restaurants

 I’m not going to dwell too long on this, as I’ve already written a lot.
 But I did want to include a few recommendations.
 Two chains in which I’ve eaten in other cities and one surreal restaurant in the old town.

 We first encountered Mrs Chou in Putian, a city north of Fuzhou where we lived for two years.
 The food there had astounded us and so we felt delighted to find one restaurant right next to our hotel.